 Outside sources are great, but if you can cite personal experience—specifically—it’s going to make your content even more trustworthy.
 The key here is to recall specific instances; vaguely indicating that “I’ve seen this before” or “I’ve found that” isn’t going to cut it.
 Tell a story about the events that led you to this conclusion, step by step if necessary, and explain it in a context that will make sense to your reader.
 The more specific you can be with this, the better.

 When it comes to logical information, quantifiable data is always better than qualitative data—at least when it comes to persuading someone.
-For example, stating that most marketers are currently using content marketing as a primary strategy isn’t as powerful as stating that 62 percent of most marketers are using content as a primary strategy.
+For example, stating that most marketers are currently using content marketing as a primary strategy isn’t as powerful as stating that 62 percent of most marketers are using content and link building as a primary strategy.
 If you don’t have this information immediately available, try to find some backing for it in an external source.
 If that secondary research fails you, try to quantify it in a less precise way—for example, you could say 3 out of 5 marketers you’ve spoken to have stated that content is a primary strategy.
 Numbers almost always make your content more trustworthy.

 It might be tempting to earn more visibility and traffic with a sensational or slightly misleading headline; doing so can earn you more clicks, but be aware that those visitors will almost immediately distrust your brand as a result.
 It’s better to write strong, compelling headlines that are accurate and straightforward about the content you have to offer.
 They won’t earn you as many clicks or visits as a gimmicky strategy, but they’ll earn you a lot more trust.